spokestack/spokestack.io/content/docs/Design/tips-for-writing-dialogue.md

 >
 > **MYRUNBUDDY** > [Recording Run + Map] "You’re.
 5 miles away from the 3 mile marker.”

-_In this example, the response would read as_ _“you’re [pause] five miles away…” - a big difference!_ A good TTS engine can handle decimals with correct period placement. _To make this more conversational, change this to something like_ _“You’re half a mile away from the 3 mile marker.”_
+_In this example, the response would read as “you’re [pause] five miles away…” - a big difference!
+A good TTS engine can handle decimals with correct period placement.
+To make this more conversational, change this to something like, “You’re half a mile away from the 3 mile marker.”

 ## 6. Provide variety & consistency